Rokuhōdō Yotsuiro Biyori: Manga

 Rokuhōdō Yotsuiro Biyori is written and illustrated by Yū Shimizu and published in Japan by Shinchosha.
 It began serialization in the bimonthly seinen magazine Go Go Bunch on October 9, 2013.
-The chapters have been collected in sixteen tankōbon volumes as of April 2022.
-Volume 17 will be published December 8, 2022.
+The chapters have been collected in eighteen tankōbon volumes as of July 2023.

 Anime

 An anime television series adaptation was announced in the 19th issue of Shinchosha's Go Go Bunch magazine.
 The series is directed by Tomomi Kamiya at Zexcs, with scripts written by Deko Akao and character designs by Kei Anjiki, and aired from April 10 to June 26, 2018.
 The opening theme is "Sakurairo Cliché" (桜色クリシェ, Sakurairo Kurishe), performed by former SKE48 member Aki Deguchi.